wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 The number of <a target="_blank" href="https://www.tesla.com/supercharger">Tesla Supercharger locations</a> jumped to <a target="_blank" href="https://en.wikipedia.org/wiki/Tesla_Supercharger">2,966 in Q2 2021 from 1,587 at Q1 2019:<br />
 <img alt="map tesla charging stations 650x334-c59" width="650" height="334" src="https://cloud.githubusercontent.com/assets/300046/17037278/538ea0f8-4f4d-11e6-907a-6a0b65a807e5.jpg"></a>

-In 2023 Ford and GM ironed out an agreement to enable their electric cars to use Tesla's charging ports and stations.
+In 2023 Ford and GM agreed to enable their electric cars to use Tesla's charging ports and stations.

 A map of stations offering <strong>Ethanol-free</strong> premium gasoline (at higher prices) is at <a target="_blank" href="https://www.pure-gas.org/extensions/map.html">pure-gas.org/extensions/map.html</a>.
 My wife used it to figure out where I should stop along a route from Florida to Montana.
 It was difficult because we had to figure out where I was on the website's map.
 She also had to calculate how much further I could go with remaining gas.
 Somehow we managed to stay married after that.